justinas/alice/README.md

 it has no saying in whether middleware will execute the inner handlers.
 This is intentional behavior.

-Alice works with Go 1.0 and higher, but running tests requires at least Go 1.1.
+Alice works with Go 1.0 and higher.

 ### Contributing